 To maintain the well-being of the children, pre-schools and kindergartens are also stepping up their cleaning procedures.

 Ms Nirmala Sumathy, principal of Marymount Kindergarten, told The New Paper: "We have changed our usual sterilising procedures.
-Children are now required to wash their toys every day.
+Teachers are now required to wash the children's toys everyday.
 We have also closed the swimming pool and sandpits for hygiene purposes."